artemmavrin/latex-homework/README.md

   Replace `<label>` with the desired labels for points (singular/plural) for problems created with the `problem` environment (e.g., *credit*/*credits*).
   The default is *point*/*points*.
+  Use the `points` class options to display points.
 * `\solutiontitle{<title>}`:
   Replace `<title>` with the desired label for solutions created with the `solution` environment (e.g., *Proof*, *Answer*, or a label in another